ssukhawani/insynk-frontend-interview-assignment/Description.md

  - Added djoser authentication layer for quick sign up & login flow
  - Created all the models as per the sql schema, using viewsets completed all the endpoints & api-routing.
 - ( Time taken - 3:30 hrs - 4:00 hrs )

+E) Again went through all the requirements & cross checked if all conditions are satisfying or not , i realised i have to explistly handle categories respective to user so added relation in

+- user - categories (1:M)

+as well as updated categories schema with user foreign key.

+One more challenge i can see was getting the monthly expenses for the user with respecive categories that they either spent or earned.

+To tackle this issue i just have ordered the expenses based on expense date & in frontend i can do some transformation & calculate the commulative sum to get desired list.

+Finally i have conclude the backend rest apis & secured the all endpoints so that only owner of the object can access the endpoints & objects that they have created.

+In short Admin user will have access to all the endpoints.
+Users will have access to  only expenses & categories that they have created.

+- ( Time taken - 3:00 hrs - 4:00 hrs )